aitor/critical_conversion/README.md

 - Add support for additional units
 - Improve regex patterns for better unit detection
-- Add Firefox support
+- Add more D&D website support
-- Improve the UI
+- Improve the visual presentation of converted units
-- Add additional D&D website support